ietf-wg-asdf/SDF/sdf.md

   description for a combination of Affordances.

 Object, sdfObject:
-: A Grouping containing only Affordance declarations (Property, Action, and Event declarations); the main "atom" of reusable semantics for model construction. sdfObjects are similar to sdfThings but do not allow nesting, i.e., they cannot contain other Groupings (sdfObjects or sdfThings).\\
+: A Grouping that contains Affordance declarations (Property, Action, and Event declarations) only.
+  It serves as the main "atom" of reusable semantics for model construction, representing the interaction model for a Thing that is simple enough to not require nested structure. sdfObjects are therefore similar to sdfThings but do not allow nesting, i.e., they cannot contain other Groupings (sdfObjects or sdfThings).\\
   (Note that
   JSON maps are often called JSON objects due to JSON's JavaScript heritage; in the context of SDF, the term Object as the colloquial shorthand for sdfObject, is specifically reserved for the